Azure/alz-monitor/docs/wiki/ConsumerGuide.md

 - Initiatives grouping said policies into appropriate buckets for ease of policy assignment in alignment with ALZ Platform structure (Networking, Identity and Management).

 Alerts, action groups and alert processing rules are created as follows:
-1. All metric alerts are created in the resource group where the resource that is being monitored exists.
-I.e. creating an ER circuit in a resource group covered by the policies will create the corresponding alerts in that same resource group.
+1. All metric alerts are created in the resource group where the resource that is being monitored exists. i.e. creating an ER circuit in a resource group covered by the policies will create the corresponding alerts in that same resource group.
 2. Activity log alerts are created in a specific resource group (created specifically by and used for this solution) in each subscription, when the subscription is deployed.
 The resource group name is parameterized, with a default value of AlzMonitoring-rg.
 3. Resource health alerts are created in a specific resource group (created specifically by and used for this solution) in each subscription, when the subscription is deployed.
 The resource group name is parameterized, with a default value of AlzMonitoring-rg.
 4. Action groups and alert processing rules are created in a specific resource group (created specifically by and used for this solution) in each subscription, when the subscription is deployed.
 The resource group name is parameterized, with a default value of AlzMonitoring-rg.